-PSY 493 Senior Seminar (3 hours, either semester; offered as scheduled online)

-This course is designed as a seminar to aid the student in the final stages of preparation for a counseling ministry, work opportunity, or for graduate school.
+PSY 493 Senior Seminar (3 hours, spring; fall online) This course is designed as a seminar to aid the student in the final stages of preparation for a counseling ministry, work opportunity, or for graduate school.
 Students are given the opportunity to interact with others in the area of trends and issues, career opportunities, accreditation and credentialing, application to graduate schools, strategies for finding a job, and making the transition from student to employed professional.
 A 10-page paper is required.
 Class is to be taken student's final semester.
 Prerequisite: PSY 353 & Senior level status.